ReubenThomasJohn/MinimalisticLoginForm/README.md

 - [x] Fix login, logout and register routes
 - [x] Add bcrypt encryption
 - [x] Add cookies and sessions to autheticate users using passport.js
-- [ ] Add the toast when email ID is already in the system
+- [ ] Add the toast when email ID is already in the system: https://getbootstrap.com/docs/4.3/components/toasts/
 - [ ] Upon pressing register button, email needs to be sent with a 'confirm email' prompt: Done to validate mail ID input.
 - [ ] Add Google OAuth2
+- [ ] Try adding style like: https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ